 - Localize a sound to the right or left side and turn head towards it – 1 month

 - Imitate speech sounds and babble – between 3 and 6 months

 - Individual word comprehension – between 6 to 10 months

 - Ability to say Mama and Dada – between 5-10 months.

 If your child is delayed in achieving any of these milestones, you should contact a physician for further testing.
 While these symptoms do not mean your child has cerebral palsy, we always recommend seeking the advice of a physician.
-The earlier an infant is diagnosed with cerebral palsy, the sooner they can begin therapy.
+The earlier an infant is diagnosed with cerebral palsy, the sooner they can begin therapy an treatment.